caketaster/PP3--CYOA/README.md

 ![lucidchart flowchart](images/lucidchart.png)

 # Classes
 I used one class in the game, with the game itself as the data model that tracks the parameters.
 All methods use self and all parameters are also self.
-All decisions are methods tothe AdventureGame class.
+All decisions are methods to the AdventureGame class.

 ![main class](images/class.jpg)